Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: HAWC bright sources at TeV

 \section{HAWC bright sources at $E> 100$ TeV}

 Among the sources detected by HAWC at energies larger than $56$~TeV in Ref.~\cite{Abeysekara:2019gov}, we select the sources eHWC J1825-134, eHWC J1907+063 and eHWC J2019+368, which exhibit the most significant emission at $E_{\gamma}>100$~TeV.
 These are also the only three sources in Ref.~\cite{Abeysekara:2019gov} for which the SED between 1 and $\sim$100 TeV has been published.
 An energetic pulsar from the ATNF catalog \cite{2005AJ....129.1993M} is found within angular distances about $0.3$~deg from the peak of the HAWC emission in all three cases.
 The main characteristics of the three pulsars are reported in Tab.~\ref{tab:sample}, together with the name of the HAWC sources and the angular extension detected at $>56$~TeV calculated as the $68\%$ containment radius ($\theta_{68}$) \cite{Abeysekara:2019gov}.
+The HAWC Collaboration released also the angular extension in the entire energy range analyzed.
+These are $0.53 \pm0.02$, $0.67 \pm0.03$ and $0.30 \pm0.02$, respectively.
+These angular sizes, as expected are slightly larger than the one given for $E>56$ TeV.
+Since the lower bound of the entire energy range used to measure the extension is not clearly stated, we will use in the paper the values measured for E > 56 TeV.
 In the last column we report an estimate for the $\theta_{68}$ at $E_{\gamma}=10$~GeV.
 We will always report in this paper the size of extension as $\theta_{68}$.
 We down-scale the source extensions at GeV energies from the extensions observed by HAWC at TeV, following the ICS model previously described, which predicts the evolution of the ICS halo extension as a function of the energy.
 We fix $\gamma_e=1.8$, while $D_0$ is derived in order to match the HAWC observations at energies $>56$~TeV.
 This value of $\gamma_e$ is representative of source SED and changing it to slightly different numbers is not going to change the extension.
 The predictions for the size of extension at 10 GeV are between 0.20-0.65$^\circ$ making these sources suitable for the search also in LAT data.